msherif4/kodo/docs/source/getting_started.rst

    local directory in the Kodo folder called  ``bundle_dependencies`` and store the libraries there.

-   .. note:: The ``waf configure`` step might take a while, so now would be a
+   .. note:: The ``waf configure`` step might take several minutes depending on
-             good time to grap a coffee or similar while it downloads.
+             the speed of your Internet connection.
+This would be a good time to grab a coffee or similar while the dependencies are downloaded.

 3. Invoke ``waf`` to build the unit-tests and examples.